 Here are 10 tips that, if followed, will enable you to create PPC advertising campaigns for your law firm that will deliver clicks that convert:

 You need to create a unique landing page for every Google ad you run, with content that pays off on the promise you made in the ad.
 Do not take people to the home page of your website.
-The compelling ad copy you wrote to entice them in your Google ad does not pay off, so you will fail to convert those clicks into actual leads.
+If the compelling ad copy you wrote to entice them in your Google ad does not pay off, you will fail to convert those clicks into actual leads.

 Google ads operate in an ever-changing online marketplace, so the ad you posted last month may not work at all this month.
 Maybe the bid prices have increased.
 Maybe your content is not speaking to your prospects.
 PPC advertising is not a “set it and forget it” proposition.
 You must be constantly monitoring your ads for performance.

-- Use the right keywords in your ad.
+Use the right keywords in your PPC ad.

 Your main keyword or key phrase needs to be incorporated in your PPC ads along with a relevant benefit and call-to-action.
 Don’t be afraid to experiment in order to discover what speaks loudest to your target market.
 One tactic is to use your email marketing to try out ideas for ads.
 Use different headlines and images and turn the ones that work best into ads.